saksofon997/PSW_ISA/README.md

 - *All requests to the server side of the application are relative.
 The frontend is using a proxy that defaults to http://localhost:8080.
 In order to change this behaviour modify the **target** property in **proxy.conf.json** file.*

 ### Building backend (Spring boot Java) & starting the API and WebUI server
 The server side of the application can be built using maven as a server build tool.
-Make sure your port 8080 is not used, or change it *(port and other configurations for API server is in [./server/src/main/resources/application.properties](/server/src/main/resources/application.properties) file).*
+Make sure your port 8080 is not used, or change it *(port and other configurations for API server are in [./server/src/main/resources/application.properties](/server/src/main/resources/application.properties) file).*
 ```
 # Navigate to the backend
 cd server